Ruger LCP .380 Review 2024: Ubiquitous 380 Pocket Pistol

 Ruger LCP Background

 The Ruger LCP wasn’t the first carry pistol chambered in the 380 ACP cartridge nor was it the first to use a polymer frame.
 In 2003, Keltec launched the Keltec P3AT.
 That pistol was the follow-up to their P32, a polymer-framed single stack 32 ACP pistol, upsized slightly for the more powerful 380 cartridge.
 The P3AT was an outsized success, but it took a mainstream brand in Ruger to make the concept of the 380 pocket pistol available to the masses.
 In 2008, Ruger launched the LCP or Lightweight Compact Pistol, a six-round single-stack polymer framed 380 that is functionally identical, to the P3AT—albeit a bit more refined.
-Although the LCP would see a number of upgrades through the LCP II and the LCP Max, Ruger still catalogs the original and millions of them have been sold.
+As a lifelong shooter, it’s impressive to see how the LCP has endured through various upgrades, including the LCP II and LCP Max, yet remains a staple in Ruger’s lineup, with millions sold.

 Ruger LCP 380